-In May 2013 Grizedale Arts created a collaborative structure to offer community services for Hailuoto, Finland - providing one to one support sessions in a wide variety of disciplines, from product development to primal scream therapy.
+In May 2013, we created this collaborative structure to offer one to one support sessions in a wide variety of disciplines, from product development to primal scream therapy.

-To host these sessions a small wooden building was designed- forming a junction between the sky and the sea, acting as a connector.
+To host these sessions - some of which were hosted by long-time GA alumnus Marcus Coates - a small wooden building was designed, forming a junction between the sky and the sea, acting as a connector.
 Anchorhold offers a multitude of functions ranging from fishing hole, therapy unit and dining room for one, to contemplative space.

 'Anchorhold' refers to the cells Anchorites traditionally occupied; an almost completely sealed building in a rural location, into which they would withdraw from secular society in order to contemplate God.
 Typically sustained by the church and community, Anchorites were a type of living saint or religious hermit that became particularly widespread during the early Medieval Period.